wboeke/term-synth/README.md

 in mode `sines` with sine's.

 The 2 ADSR's (for filter and amplitude) have graphical interfaces, much easier to control then sliders.
+The filter is a Moog filter, which has desirable properties for a good sound.
 About 20 built-in patches are provided.
 The modulation wheel controls the filter, the pitchbend wheel invokes a tremolo at 8 or 4 Hz.
 Clicking button `record` will start the recording to a file named out.wav, clicking again will stop it.

 The second instrument is a kind of **organ**.
 The amplitude of harmonics can be choosen arbitrarily.
 Clicking with the right mouse button on a grey-colored harmonic line will turn it to black, indicating that the harmonic is to be created 2 times, at slightly different frequency.
-Then rich-sounding tones will be created.
+This is craeting rich-sounding tones.

 The harmonics can be FM modulated.
 The modulation source can be sines derived from the base frequency but at slightly shifted frequency, or the harmonic signal itself.
 While playing,